President views Irish war tribute

 They have been held at Windsor since the establishment of the Irish Free State in 1922, when the six regiments of the British army from that part of Ireland which had become the Free State were disbanded.

 In a message to all six regiments at the time, King George V said: "The Colours are to be preserved and held in reverence at Windsor Castle as a perpetual record of your noble exploits in the field."

 The presidential couple looked over the colours of the Royal Irish Regiment, the Royal Dublin Fusiliers, the Connaught Rangers, the Prince of Wales' Leinster Regiment (Royal Canadians), and the Royal Munster Fusiliers.
 The South Irish Horse did not have a colour.

 There were 58,000 Irish soldiers in the British army at the start of the First World War, 140,000 volunteered for units that were stationed in Ireland during the war and tens of thousands of Irish people died during that conflict .

-This is the first state visit to the United Kingdom by an Irish president and its significance has been deepened by the invitation for the first couple to stay at Queen Elizabeth's home, Windsor Castle.
+This is the first state visit to the United Kingdom by an Irish president and its significance has been her deepened by the invitation for the first couple to stay at the Queen's home, Windsor Castle.

-The British monarch and her husband the Duke of Edinburgh paid a state visit to Ireland in May 2011.
+The Queen and the Duke of Edinburgh paid a state visit to Ireland in May 2011.